1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 - Identifies and proposes strategies around technical problems affecting their team, communicates standards, and gets buy-in on solutions.
 - Able to discuss complex technical issues at an abstract level with non-technical people.
 - Strongly influences and leads team culture.
+- Help debrief the outcomes of the defcon through messages on the proper channels and/or post-mortem documents.

 </td></tr>
 <tr><td>